GoogleChromeLabs/confluence/README.md

-**Definition**: *Grace Period*: Most metrics are deliberately calculated with respect to releases of browsers *other than* The Browser sometime in the future.
+**Definition**: *Grace Period*: Most metrics are deliberately calculated with respect to releases of browsers *other than* The Browser sometime in the past.
 This avoids penalizing The Browser for making a change (i.e., shipping or removing an API) when other browsers respond in kind.
 Currently, the Grace Period used for all metrics that have one is one year.
-The “a year later” in the above example refers to the Aggressive Removal Grace Period.
+The "a year later" in the above example refers to the Aggressive Removal Grace Period.

 *API Confluence metrics* are API counts assessed for a particular browser at a particular point in time.
 Most metrics are computed on every date that *any*